jamesaduncan/osom.guide/src/what-happens-when.md

 subtitle: What happens when...

 ---
-## ...a service underspends its budget
+## ...a service doesn't spend its budget

 When a service finds savings against its budget, it should be free to invest that budget elsewhere if needed.